jnyfah/jnyfah.github.io/_posts/oring.md

 The shared memory still exists, the kernel still maps the queues into your address space, because i mean, that's the entire point of a ring but for windows you'll never see it.

-`CreateIoRing` initializes an `HIORING` handle that represents the ring, and every interaction with the ring goes through API functions that take this `handle`.
+`CreateIoRing` creates the ring and writes a `HIORING` opaque handle into the output parameter.
+That handle represents the ring, and every interaction with the ring goes through API functions that take it.
 You never see the underlying queues: no offsets, no `mmap`, no pointer wiring, and no way to reach into the ring directly even if you wanted to.

-- **`IORING_VERSION_3`** The version tells Windows which feature set of I/O Rings you want to use.
+- **`IORING_VERSION_3:`** The version tells Windows which feature set of I/O Rings you want to use.
 Version 1 could only read while write and flush came in later versions, and the enum goes up to IORING_VERSION_4 and counting as of this post.
 Older versions remain valid while newer versions add capabilities.
-- **Separate SQ and CQ sizes** Windows lets you choose both queue capacities when creating the ring.
+- **Separate SQ and CQ sizes:** Windows lets you choose both queue capacities when creating the ring.
 Linux takes your requested submission queue size, then calculates the final queue sizes internally and reports them back through `io_uring_params`.

-#### Submitting: filling the SQE vs asking nicely
+#### Submitting:
 On Linux, submitting meant doing everything by hand: read the tail, mask it into an index, `memset` the SQE, fill seven fields, poke the indirection array, then publish the tail with a release store so the kernel sees a complete SQE before it sees the new tail, a lot if work!!, unless ofcourse you are using liburing.

 But on Windows: